Newspapers & Magazines

 Books & Catalogues

-The Estate of Tom Wesselmann is pleased to announce that it will be represented exclusively worldwide by Gagosian and Almine Rech Gallery.
+The Estate of Tom Wesselmann is represented exclusively worldwide by Gagosian and Almine Rech Gallery.

-(New York, NY) The Estate of Tom Wesselmann (1931-2004) is pleased to announce that it will – with immediate effect – be represented exclusively worldwide by Gagosian and Almine Rech Gallery.
+(New York, NY) The Estate of Tom Wesselmann (1931-2004) is represented exclusively worldwide by Gagosian and Almine Rech Gallery.
 The collaboration will ensure a cohesive presentation of the artist’s legacy to a global audience by mounting innovative exhibitions, promoting scholarly research, and producing publications that will advance a deepened understanding of the artist’s contribution to the art historical canon.